You already know that ILP is a pretty rad non-profit organization, right? (Well now, you do) … but who is who when it comes to the people behind ILP?

 - ILP Group

-Jared Hansen, Steve Brayton, and Casey Glade are our program directors and all have experience volunteering abroad (actually, all have taken the chance to volunteer abroad in Russia funnily enough).
-They are also parents; Steve and Jared have had their own children even complete ILP semesters.
+Jared H. and Steve B. are our program directors and all have experience volunteering abroad (actually, all have taken the chance to volunteer abroad in Russia funnily enough).
+They are also parents; Steve and Jared have had their own children complete multiple ILP semesters.

-The ILP directors manage the program from our headquarters in Orem, Utah.
+The ILP Directors manage the program from our headquarters in Orem, Utah.
 They manage the entire process from getting the word out about ILP's volunteer opportunities to making sure that you're taken care of during your semester abroad.
-They talk with every Head Teacher (we get to this later) about once a week about the group dynamic and stay very much involved through the semester to help resolve concerns and needs from the volunteers.
+They talk with every Head Teacher (we get to who a Head Teacher is later) about once a week about the group dynamic and stay very much involved through the semester to help resolve concerns and needs from the volunteers.
 The ILP directors even visit each ILP country each semester during mid-semester visits to help make sure things are running as expected.

-When you apply to the ILP program, you are put in contact with your own peer-aged ILP representative, who works in our Utah office and has previous experience volunteering with ILP.
-Your ILP rep helps answer questions about what living abroad is like, helps you through the process of applying, being accepted, and receiving your official volunteer assignment, and generally provides support for our volunteers (and their parents) throughout the whole ILP process.
+When you apply to the ILP program, you are put in contact with your own peer-aged ILP Representative, who works in our Utah office and has previous experience volunteering with ILP.
+Your ILP Rep helps answer questions about what living abroad is like, how ILP is keeping you safe, helps you through the process of applying, being accepted, and receiving your official volunteer assignment, and generally provides support for our volunteers (and their parents) throughout the whole ILP process.

 A Head Teacher is assigned to every ILP group as an on-site leader throughout the semester abroad.
 Head Teachers are peer-aged Americans, have lived abroad for at least four months as a previous ILP volunteer, and have experience teaching English with the ILP method.